JJD0813/Shopify-App-Analysis/README.md

 ---

+## 🖼️ Project Screenshots
+Due to GitHub's file size limits, the full `.pbix` file could not be uploaded.
+Instead, I've included high-resolution screenshots of the Power BI report visuals to showcase the analysis and dashboard design.
+You can find them in the project repository files for a visual walkthrough of each section.

+---

 ## 🌟 Key Learnings
 - Practiced Power BI techniques including KPIs, scatterplots, DAX columns, and slicers
 - Improved interpretation of app performance and user feedback data